-Inquiries regarding Title IX should be referred to the Title IX coordinator for students who is located at 5100 W. Sahara Ave., Las Vegas, NV 89146, (702) 799-5087, email address is: TitleIXcoordinators@nv.ccsd.net.
-Students, parents, and other program participants who believe they have been subjected to sex discrimination to include sexual or gender-based harassment may initiate a complaint/grievance by contacting the Title IX coordinator, who will work with the principal of the school in question or other district staff, as appropriate, to resolve the complaint, or they may contact the United States Department of Education, Office for Civil Rights (OCR).
+Inquiries regarding Title IX should be referred to the Title IX coordinator located at 5100 W. Sahara Ave., Las Vegas, NV 89146, (702) 799-5087, email address is: TitleIXcoordinators@nv.ccsd.net.
+Students, parents, or other program participants who believe they have been subjected to sex discrimination to include sexual or gender-based harassment may initiate a complaint/grievance by contacting the Title IX coordinator, who will work with the principal of the school in question or other district staff, as appropriate, to resolve the concern.
+Alternatively, those individuals may also contact the United States Department of Education, Office for Civil Rights (OCR).

-OCR may be contacted by sending a complaint to the United States Department of Education - Office for Civil Rights, 915 2nd Ave.
+The OCR may be contacted by sending a complaint to the United States Department of Education - Office for Civil Rights, 915 2nd Ave.
 Suite 3310, Seattle, Washington 98174-1099.
 Email address is ocr.seattle@ed.gov